ertuil/erpass/ReadMe.md

 6. Open page with your browser.
 7. Generate a new Secret Key or import one.(Key it safe, never lose it).
 8. (Optional) Backup the SecretKey and keep it safe.

+## Prebuild

+1. Download the prebuild binary in the release page.
+2. run `erpass-* --host 0.0.0.0 --port 80` (could be erpass-linux or erpass-windows.exe)
+3. Open page with your browser.
+4. Generate a new Secret Key or import one.(Key it safe, never lose it).
+5. (Optional) Backup the SecretKey and keep it safe.

 # How to gererate a new password